 I first baked the Turkish-Style Pita Bread with Black Sesame Seeds.

 This pita is rolled out thicker than a regular pita since the Turkish-Style Pita does not puff.
 Although I have a bench scraper, and use it, I have found that a plastic putty knife often works better to loosen dough on the counter when I roll, it is a bit smaller and gives better control, especially in tight places--they come in different sizes and are cheap, too.
 And using a putty knife is a guy thing, though not as good as Elwood's using power tools.
 Maybe I can duct-tape a bread knife onto my sawzall . . . .
-After rolling, I used my medieval docking tool to dock the dough, brushed it with melted butter, sprinkled it with black sesame seeds, and baked it.
+After letting it cool a bit, I cut it into wedges and served it with

 Baba ghanoush